We are learning to…

 - tapping syllables, identifying and manipulating phonemes and focussing on sounds at the beginning, middle and end of words

-- focussing on initial sounds, specifically, k, b, j
+- focussing on initial sounds, specifically, e, v, x and l.

 -identify words in phrases;